-RP-2.3.1 Enforcement of Compliance with Athletic Conference and NCAA Rules and Regulations
+RP-2.3.1 Enforcement of Compliance with Big 12 Conference, North Central Conference, and NCAA Rules and Regulations

-The President of the University of Nebraska is directed, upon ascertaining that any violation of the rules and regulations of any athletic conference of which the University of Nebraska campus is a member ("Conference"), and/or the National Collegiate Athletic Association (or any successor to the National Collegiate Athletic Association (or any successor to the National Collegiate Athletic Association) are directly or indirectly violated by an employee, officer, agent, or any other person under the control of the University of Nebraska or the Board of Regents, to take appropriate disciplinary action against such individual; and the General Counsel of the University of Nebraska is directed, upon ascertaining that any person or entity who is not an officer, employee, agent, or under the control of the Board of Regents of the University of Nebraska has caused a violation of the rules and regulations of the applicable Conference and/or the National Collegiate Athletic Association regarding any student of the University of Nebraska or regarding any activity of the University of Nebraska, to forthwith commence such legal action as said General Counsel deems appropriate, which legal action may include, but not be limited to, request for damages and/or injunction and/or other relief.
+The President of the University of Nebraska is directed, upon ascertaining that any violation of the rules and regulations of the Big 12 Conference, North Central Conference, and/or the National Collegiate Athletic Association are directly or indirectly violated by an employee, officer, agent, or any other person under the control of the University of Nebraska or the Board of Regents, to take appropriate disciplinary action against such individual; and the General Counsel of the University of Nebraska is directed, upon ascertaining that any person or entity who is not an officer, employee, agent, or under the control of the Board of Regents of the University of Nebraska has caused a violation of the rules and regulations of the Big 12 Conference, North Central Conference, and/or the National Collegiate Athletic Association regarding any student of the University of Nebraska or regarding any activity of the University of Nebraska, to forthwith commence such legal action as said General Counsel deems appropriate, which legal action may include, but not be limited to, request for damages and/or injunction and/or other relief.

-Reference: BRUN, Minutes 49, pp. 141-142 (February 18, 1984), edited June 1998.
-Corporation Secretary Revision, RP-2.3.1 (May 1, 2011).
+Reference: BRUN, Minutes 49, pp. 141-142 (February 18, 1984), edited June, 1998.

+RP-2.3.2 Authorization to Approve Changes in Program Names